BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

-The final ingredient for computing the BRST Noether current of the gauge fixed Lagrangian \eqref{L_GF} is the classical Noether current associated with the gauge invariance of $L[\phi^i]$.
+The missing ingredient for computing the complete BRST Noether current of the gauge fixed Lagrangian \eqref{L_GF} is the classical Noether current associated with the gauge invariance of $L[\phi^i]$.
 We understand from \eqref{fundam_identities} that this current satisfies Noether's second theorem \cite{Noether:1918zz} and is given off-shell by\footnote{More recent discussions of this theorem include \cite{Avery_Schwab,Miller:2021hty}.}

-Here $V$ is a specific ghost number one field space vector field generating the BRST transformation \eqref{BRST_trans} as $I_V\delta\Ph^I=s\Ph^I$, see Appendix~\ref{Annexe_A} for more details.
 The corner Noether charges $q^{\mu\nu}_{\text{cl},c^A_1}$ are linear in $c^A_1$ and are the main focus of this paper since they probe asymptotic symmetries and since their charge algebra projectively represents the asymptotic symmetry algebra.
 The upshot of the BRST Noether 1.5th theorem is that we can still find these charges when starting from a gauge fixed Lagrangian \eqref{L_GF}, and that the physical implications of their existence are indeed gauge independent.